You have turned-in this assignment. You can review the lesson and see your previous answers.

 Let's start.

-And on the right there's a diagram reminding you about the Law of Reflection, one of the laws of our universe that we've discovered.
+And on the right, there's a diagram reminding you about the law of reflection, one of the laws of our universe that we've discovered.

 And it says that things reflect in a very particular way.

-Here we have an incident ray, a ray coming in to the mirror, and then it's reflected, and the reflected ray comes away again.
+Here we have an incident ray, a ray coming in to the mirror, and then it's reflected and the reflected ray comes away again.

-And the Law of Reflection says these two are equal and also that the two rays are in the same plane and also that the two rays are on opposite sides of the dash line, which is an imaginary line called the normal at right angles to the mirror.
+The angle between the incident ray and that dashed line and the angle between the reflected ray and the dashed line, and the law of reflection says these two are equal and also that the two rays are in the same plane, and also that the two rays are on opposite sides of the dashed line, which is an imaginary line called the normal at right angles to the mirror.

 So the way mirrors behave is rather special because if light comes at a mirror all from one direction, after the reflection, all of the reflected rays travel in a new direction, but all in the same direction as each other.